 SAN ANTONIO – The U.S. Army Environmental Command has implemented several practices that streamline the National Environmental Policy Act process including placing staff in direct contact with program managers in the acquisition community, installation staff, and Army capability managers who develop the training requirements for new weapons systems.

-This change enables the USAEC NEPA team to more accurately describe the potential installation environment where the systems may be used and how the system(s) may installations those installations.
+This change enables the USAEC NEPA team to more accurately describe the potential installation environment where the systems may be used and how the system(s) may impact those installations.

 “We are concentrating our efforts on streamlining Army Modernization processes, pushing key systems through some choke points such as demonstrating and validating concepts, efficiently and effectively informing Army planners and decision-makers how to integrate environmental considerations into the decision-making process and providing environmental expertise to help ensure acquisition compliance with environment, safety and occupational health requirements,” said Damon Cardenas, USAEC chief of Acquisition and Technology.